 Similarly, clan educational attainment may be crucial for shaping children’s educational outcomes.
 Through their educational attainment, clan members may serve as role models for children, defining their tastes, habits, and goals (Bourdieu 1984; Lareau 2011; Willekens and Lievens 2014).
-In family formations where extended family members participate in caregiving, these influences may be more likely.
+These influences may be more likely in family formations where extended family members participate in caregiving.
 Whether through caregiving practices (Lareau 2011) or implicit educational expectations and aspirations (Bourdieu 1984), the educational disposition of extended families may shape children’s outcomes.

-In some cases, however, extended family resources may have a negative relationship with children’s outcomes.
+In some cases, however, the resources of the extended family may have a negative relationship with children’s outcomes.
 Becker and Tomes (1979) first noted that grandparental resources should show negative associations with grandchildren’s outcomes when parental resources are controlled.
-They reasoned that grandparental resources would be negatively associated with grandchild resources if parental resources, “market luck”, and the “endowed luck” of grandchildren were held constant.
+They reasoned that grandparental resources would be negatively associated with grandchild resources if parental resources, “market luck,” and the “endowed luck” of grandchildren were kept constant.
 As Solon (2014) later clarified, grandparental resources are expected to increase parental resources, but when these are fixed, other factors must be at play for grandparental resources to fail to increase parental resources.
 These other factors can then endure to the next generation and harm children’s outcomes (see also Pfeffer (2014)).
-Thus, negative extended family effects may be capturing a sub-sample for whom extended family resources failed to shape parental outcomes.
-Such negative effects have been observed frequently (Blau and Duncan 1967; Erola et al. 2018; Goldberger 1989; Hällsten and Pfeffer 2017; Warren and Hauser 1997).
+Thus, negative effects of the extended family may be capturing a sub-sample for whom extended family resources failed to shape parental outcomes.
+These kinds of negative effects have been observed frequently (Blau and Duncan 1967; Erola et al. 2018; Goldberger 1989; Hällsten and Pfeffer 2017; Warren and Hauser 1997).

 The recent demographic shifts described above, which have brought about a wider spectrum of family formations, may have introduced new practices of resource transmission within families (Furstenberg et al. 2020; Furstenberg 2020).
 For example, grandparents who reside with their grandchildren during early childhood may extend greater support as their grandchildren approach adulthood.
-Aunts and uncles may offer substantial endowments, perhaps even more so if they are childless, sharing information, providing access to social networks, and serving as role models to their nieces and nephews.
+Aunts and uncles may offer substantial endowments, perhaps even more so if they are childless, share information, provide access to social networks, and serve as role models to their nieces and nephews.
 These dynamics may contribute to the social reproduction of extended families even without direct transfers (Spilerman 2000), making them difficult to capture through conventional survey measures.
 Nonetheless, these effects can potentially be captured by analyzing extended families as comprehensive units.

 Children, however, differ.
 Their different characteristics and parental circumstances may shape whether and how they gain from clan resources.
 For example, clan members may transmit different advantages to children based on their race or ethnicity, mirroring existing racial and ethnic differences in family support in the United States (Swartz 2009).
 Notably, White families are more likely than Black or Latinx families to exchange financial resources (Hogan, Eggebeen, and Clogg 1993; Sarkisian, Gerena, and Gerstel 2007; Sarkisian and Gerstel 2016).
-These disparities are highly associated with (househld) social class, where higher SES families are more likely to exchange financial support and lower SES families are more likely to offer practical help (Berry 2016; Sarkisian and Gerstel 2016).
-Such financial support is then consequential for achievements like home purchases and educational attainment (Semyonov and Lewin-Epstein 2001).
-Differences across SES also extend to tertiary family members, for example grandparents’ effects on children’s outcomes are stronger at the upper sections of the distributions of multiple markers of socioeconomic status (Chan and Boliver 2013; Chiang and Park 2015; Hertel and Groh-Samberg 2014; Pfeffer 2014), indicating that total clan resources may matter more for higher status clans.
+These disparities are highly associated with (household) social class, where higher SES families are more likely to exchange financial support and lower SES families are more likely to offer practical help (Berry 2016; Sarkisian and Gerstel 2016).
+Such financial support then has a consequence in terms of achievements like home purchases and educational attainment (Semyonov and Lewin-Epstein 2001).
+Differences across SES also extend to tertiary family members.
+For example, grandparents’ effects on children’s outcomes are stronger at the upper sections of the distributions of multiple markers of socioeconomic status (Chan and Boliver 2013; Chiang and Park 2015; Hertel and Groh-Samberg 2014; Pfeffer 2014), indicating that total clan resources may matter more for higher status clans.